jevgenik/manuals/source/files/software/networking/webrtc.rst

    How WebRTC works. `Source <https://www.techtarget.com/searchunifiedcommunications/definition/WebRTC-Web-Real-Time-Communications>`_.

 * STUN (Session Traversal Utilities for NAT) server helps devices behind NAT devices communicate with other devices across the internet by discovering their public IP address and opening communication channels between them.
+Google provides a free STUN server at `stun:stun.l.google.com:19302`.

 * TURN (Traversal Using Relays around NAT) server is similar to STUN, but it also acts as a relay server for devices that cannot establish a direct peer-to-peer connection due to symmetric NAT or firewall restrictions.
 Relay server means that all media traffic is relayed through the server, which can increase latency.
+Turn servers are used to route traffic from behind challenging networks.
+  Not always needed, but in some corporate environments it might be.

 * Signaling server is used to exchange information between peers, such as session control messages, metadata, and media information.
   WebRTC signaling refers to the process of setting up, controlling, and terminating a communication session.